Vyral/brett-jennings/_posts/2023-03-20-you-need-to-know-about-the-recent-bank-collapse.md

 4:32 — Our spring market forecast

-5:12 — Is now the right time to buy?&nbsp;
+5:12 — Is now the right time to buy?

 6:10 — Wrapping up